 - KDC admin server port:

-Guided Wizards for On-prem Connectivity
+Guided Wizards for On-premise Connectivity

 After the AWS cluster is running, further changes to the cluster should be made using the Data Orchestration Hub.
-The Hub provides self-guided wizards to connect the cluster in AWS with on-prem data and metadata sources, including connection to Hive, HDFS or other object storage alternatives.
+The Hub provides self-guided wizards to connect the cluster in AWS with on-prem data and metadata sources, including connection to Hive, HDFS, or other object storage alternatives.